LedgerHQ/ledger-live/docs/intro.md

 Ledger Live Common is designed to have very generic models (for currencies, accounts) but to also facilitate new coin integrations and via different ways (pure JS implementation, lib-ledger-core integrations,...).

 [More information in Coin Integration Introduction...](./ci-intro.md)

+### The tech stack

+We use FlowType for type safety.
+There are plan to eventually migrate to TypeScript but no ETA yet.

+On top of Flowtype, we also use a extended set of JS incoming features like React, import syntax, class properties,...
+Therefore Babel is used to transpile our code from `src/` folder to `lib/` folder. (see
+`.babelrc`)

+> This is purely an internal technology, the target module is a regular JavaScript package and `@ledgerhq/live-common` can totally be used in JS context.

+### Code convention

+We use ESlint linter and Prettier code formatter.